-Artists Timotheus Davis, Devona Gamble, and Oswald James from AHRC Fisher Day Center are having their paintings exhibited at Poe Park Visitors Center in the Bronx.
+Artists Timotheus Davis, Devona Gamble, and Oswald James from AHRC Fisher Day Services are having their paintings exhibited at Poe Park Visitors Center in the Bronx.
 A welcoming ceremony was held on Saturday, April 6th.
-John Bunge, Art Consultant, visited Lucy Aponte, an employee at Poe Park, to help coordinate the exhibition.
+Jon Bunge, Art Consultant, visited Lucy Aponte, an employee at Poe Park, to help coordinate the exhibition.
 The connection between John and Lucy was made by Miguel Diaz Andino, a Community Support Professional at Fisher Center, who once led a literature workshop at the park.

 “John walked in and wanted to know what this space was,” Lucy recalled.
 “It’s a gallery and exhibition space, a multi-use cultural center.
 We wanted to do an exhibition in honor of Autism Awareness Month and John said he worked with a few artists [on the autism spectrum].
 I asked him to send me some samples and they were great.”